 I was born in the coastal town of Santa Monica and raised in the middle-class Los Angeles suburb of Glendale.
 I am proud to be a native Angeleno, though I now live 2 hours away in Palm Springs.

-After college, I quickly found that Philosophy majors were in about as much demand as those who had focused their studies on the Elizabethan poetry of the Tudor period in England; it soon became obvious that a thorough understanding of the difference between the syllogistic of Aristotle and that of the Stoics, Kant’s categorical imperative, or the absurdism of Albert Camus as represented by Meursault in The Stranger, were not skills employers were looking for.
-Eventually, I did land a job that turned into a 17-year career on the administrative side of the entertainment industry.
-But at the young age of 40, I fell ill and nearly died from a rare neurological complication of HIV.
+Once it became necessary for me to leave the warmth and comfort of the academic womb and put my skills to work in return for financial remuneration which would afford me the opportunity to have a life, I quickly found that Philosophy majors were in about as much demand as those who had focused their studies on the Elizabethan poetry of the Tudor period in England.
+I did eventually land a job that turned into a 17-year career on the administrative side of the entertainment industry.
+But at the young age of 40, just as I was hitting my stride, I fell ill and nearly died from a rare neurological complication of HIV.
 You could say that my mid-life crisis was an actual crisis!

 After a diagnostic brain surgery, I found myself disabled, in a wheelchair, and unable to work.
 So I left Los Angeles for good and moved to the desert, because that is what my people do.